smart-edge-open/edgeservices/README.md

 - Baidu Cloud for Cloud adapters
 - TLS for authentication

+> NOTE: In some cases the OpenNESS package might be provied to you which contains all the required OpenNESS packaged.
+Cloning of repository is not required in that case.

 ## 2.1.
 CentOS Linux
 OpenNESS Edge Node runs on the CentOS 7.6 x86_64 operating system.
 The same operating system is used for building product components and deploying/running them on a dedicated hardware platform.
 Intel suggests installing a minimal amount of RPM Package Manager packages inside operating system, so the "Minimal" ISO of CentOS is recommended for use when preparing any of the test machine.